Last Updated: 23 November 2020 23 November 2020

 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

-The most common symptoms include fever, cough and shortness of breath.
-In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.
+The most common symptoms include fever (typically over 100.4), cough, shortness of breath, loss of sense of smell, headaches, musle pain, and chills.
+In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure, and even death.

 There is currently no vaccine to prevent COVID-19.
 There is also no specific treatment for COVID-19 disease at this time.
 However, most people will recover on their own after resting and drinking plenty of fluids.
 To relieve symptoms, people with the virus can take pain and fever medication, use a room humidifier or take hot showers to help ease a sore throat and cough.